Which College Savings Fund is Best for Me?

 Here are some basics, to help you decide which you’d like to learn more about.
 Keep in mind that sometimes a combination of two or more of the following works best:

-- Trusts.
-Trust accounts are assets transferred to a child’s account and invested on his/her behalf until the age his/her state pronounces.
-Regardless of the intention for this plan, the child can use this money for whatever reason he or she likes.
+Trust accounts are assets transferred to a child’s account and invested on his/her behalf until the age of his/her state pronounces.
+Regardless of the intention of this plan, the child can use this money for whatever reason he or she likes.
 It can also stand in the way of financial aid offers.

 Regardless of how you choose to save, it’s best to pick a plan sooner rather than later.
 Planning is the key to financial health.
 Turn to Squeeze for more information and for help managing all aspects of your current and future finances.